Supporting Substitute Teachers

 Jennifer Barton

 Jennifer Barton joined HR Services in 2018.
-She assists with compensation planning and development, staffing reviews, training, and other HR projects.
+She manages employee engagement surveys and assists with compensation planning, training, and other HR projects.
 Prior to joining TASB, Barton served for 19 years in Texas public schools as a principal, assistant principal, teacher, and coach.

 Barton earned master’s degrees in education and educational leadership from The University of Texas at Austin and Lamar University.
 She holds a Texas superintendent certificate and is a SHRM-CP.